HISTORY OF WILLIAM MORRIS

 William Morris’ Legacy

 On 22 August 1963, William Morris died, aged 85.
 Tributes were paid worldwide.
 The Queen sent a telegram sharing her grief: ‘I am deeply distressed to learn of the death of William Morris whose many generous benefactions will long be remembered especially in Oxford.’
 The Royal Family attended his funeral at St Paul’s Cathedral, London, it marked the passing of Britain’s greatest industrialist and most generous philanthropist.
-However, his legacy lives on.
-Nuffield College remains the major source of research developments in social science and Nuffield Health is the UK’s leading not-for-profit healthcare provider.
+However, his legacy lives on; Nuffield College remains the major source of research development in social science and Nuffield Health is the UK’s leading not-for-profit healthcare provider.